-Purpose: To establish DPHA's policy and set out our position on Allocations Review Date: 10.03.2021 Guidance: Housing (Scotland) Act 1987/2001/2010/2014 Human Rights Act 1998 The Matrimonial Homes (Family Protection) (Scotland) Act 1981 Data Protection Act 1998 and 2018 General Data Protection Regulations 2016 (GDPR) Civil Partnerships Act 2005 Welfare Reform Act 2010 Antisocial Behaviour Act 2004 Equality Act 2010 Crime and Disorder Act 1998 Homelessness etc. (Scotland) Act 2003 Family Law (Scotland) Act 2006 The Scottish Social Housing Charter Regulatory Standards: The governing body leads and directs the RSL to achieve good outcomes for its tenants and other service users.
+Purpose: To establish DPHA's policy and set out our position on Allocations Review Date: 12.12.2026 Guidance: Housing (Scotland) Act 1987/2001/2010/2014 Human Rights Act 1998 The Matrimonial Homes (Family Protection) (Scotland) Act 1981 Data Protection Act 1998 and 2018 General Data Protection Regulations 2016 (GDPR) Civil Partnerships Act 2005 Welfare Reform Act 2010 Antisocial Behaviour Act 2004 Equality Act 2010 Crime and Disorder Act 1998 Homelessness etc. (Scotland) Act 2003 Family Law (Scotland) Act 2006 The Scottish Social Housing Charter Regulatory Standards: Date revised policy approved by the Board (or PRWG if delegated): The governing body leads and directs the RSL to achieve good outcomes for its tenants and other service users.
 The RSL is open about and accountable for what it does.
 It understands and takes account of the needs and priorities of its tenants, service users and stakeholders.
-And its primary Date approved by Management Board: Approved by PRWG on 10 March 2021 as changes were minor.
+And its primary focus is the sustainable achievement of these priorities.
+The RSL manages its resources to ensure its financial well- being and economic effectiveness.
+The governing body bases its decisions on good quality information and advice and identifies and mitigates risks to the organisation's purpose.
+Approved by PRWG on 12 March 2023 as changes were minor.
 Upload to Website: Yes